Market Recap: July 2, 2026, The Day in Numbers

 (SELECT count() FROM global_markets.treasury_yields WHERE date = '2026-07-02') AS jul2_rows,

-(SELECT count() FROM global_markets.treasury_yields WHERE date = '2026-07-01') AS jul1_rowsThe treasury feed runs a day or two behind the tape: at generation, the July 2 close had 0 rows on file (1 for July 1), so this page makes no claim about July 2 rates — the panel below carries the last complete print, July 1 against June 30, and this post regenerates when the July 2 print lands.
+(SELECT count() FROM global_markets.treasury_yields WHERE date = '2026-07-01') AS jul1_rowsThe treasury feed runs a day or two behind the tape: at first publication the July 2 close had zero rows on file, and this page said so instead of guessing.
+The print has since landed, 1 row for July 2, 1 for July 1, so the panel below carries the session's own curve.

 The exact SQL behind every number